 Employees may use up to ten (10) days of sick leave during a calendar year to care for their immediate family.
-For the purpose of this policy only, immediate family is defined in the Sick Leave Act as spouse, child, mother, father, a spouse's mother and father, legal guardian, a spouse's legal guardian and grandchild if the grandchild resides with the employee and the employee is the primary caretaker of the grandchild.
-In such cases, sick leave may be granted for the same reasons that employees are granted use of sick leave.
-For more detailed information, consult the Coastal Carolina University's Policy and Procedures Manual section 1243.
+For the purpose of this policy only, immediate family is defined in the Sick Leave Act as spouse, child, mother, father, a spouse's mother and father, legal guardian, a spouse's legal guardian, and grandchild (if the grandchild resides with the employee and the employee is the primary caretaker of the grandchild).
+In such cases, sick leave may be granted for the same reasons that employees are granted use of sick leave (University Policy HREO-141).

-Family and Medical Leave Act (FMLA): Pursuant to the Family and Medical Leave Act of 1993, up to 12 weeks of unpaid leave may be available to faculty who meet eligibility requirements.
-For more detailed information, consult the Coastal Carolina University's Policy and Procedures Manual section 1243.
-In cases where a faculty member wishes to take a leave of absence for a FMLA-based situation, it is incumbent upon the faculty member to inform the Chair/Supervisor of the situation and to meet with the Department Chair/Supervisor and Dean as soon as possible in order to determine a course of action that is in accord with FMLA regulations.
-The Provost must approve of the course of action mutually agreed to by the parties involved.
-This may include but is not restricted to, course reductions, suspending the Tenure/Post-Tenure Review time periods, reassignment to other duties that do not require presence on campus, and re-structured teaching, service, or intellectual contribution requirements for Promotion, Tenure and/or Post-Tenure Review as per College/Library/Departmental elaborations documents.
+Family and Medical Leave Act (FMLA): Pursuant to the Family and Medical Leave Act of 1993, up to 12 weeks of unpaid leave may be available to faculty who meet eligibility requirements (University Policy HREO-141).
+In cases where a faculty member wishes to take a leave of absence for a FMLA-based situation, it is incumbent upon the faculty member to inform the Chair/Supervisor of the situation and to meet with the Chair/Supervisor and Dean as soon as possible in order to determine a course of action in accordance with FMLA regulations.
+The Provost must approve of the course of action mutually agreed upon by the parties involved.
+This may include but is not restricted to, course reductions, suspending the tenure/post-tenure review time periods, reassignment to other duties that do not require presence on campus, and re-structured teaching, service, or intellectual contribution requirements for promotion, tenure and/or post-tenure review as per College/Library/Departmental elaborations documents.